Alewife (trade): Ale brewing as a career for women

 As a trade in medieval Europe, ale brewing offered women a relatively lucrative and stable career.
 Even as the industry underwent multiple economic changes in the Late Middle Ages, female brewers and alewives generally found stable work in the trade, particularly when compared to other contemporary female trades.

-Women's role in the medieval ale industry likely grew out of the traditional household responsibilities of wives and daughters, who had to brew ale to feed to their families.
+Women's role in the medieval ale industry likely grew out of the traditional household responsibilities of wives and daughters, who had to brew ale to feed their families.
 To turn a profit, early medieval women became "small-scale retailers" by selling goods they already produced for private consumption.

 Brewing and selling ale (also known as tippling or tapping) enabled women to work for and achieve "good profits, social power, and some measure of independence from men" that other trades at the time did not.
 Medieval women, particularly unmarried, young, and widowed women, were almost exclusively barred from many methods of self-support.
 Many medieval industries relied on land ownership, long apprenticeships, and wage work, all of which consistently discriminated against female participation or required heavy male presence for women who did enter these industries.
 As a result, most women's work in the late medieval period was low skilled, low status, and low profit.
 Comparatively, brewing and tippling were predominantly female trades that women could operate independently or in equal conjunction with their husband.